Rapa fruit dove

 The Rapa fruit dove (Ptilinopus huttoni) is a species of bird in the family Columbidae, which includes pigeons and doves.
 It is endemic to the island of Rapa Iti in French Polynesia.
 The species was classified as Critically Endangered by the IUCN Red List in 2018 because of its small population and predicted continued decline.
 The Rapa fruit dove primarily feeds on fleshy fruit.
-Its natural habitat is subtropical or tropical moist lowland forests and it has an extent of 30 km2.
+Its natural habitat is subtropical or tropical moist lowland forests and it has an extent of 30 sqkm.
 It is threatened by habitat loss due to deforestation and invasive species.
 Effective land protection and management could increase the quality of habitat for the species.
 Additional research into population dynamics and the impact of threats to the species can give a better understanding of the conservation practices needed.

 Description and range

-The Rapa fruit dove is approximately 31 centimeters tall, making it a medium-sized dove.
+The Rapa fruit dove is approximately 31 cm tall, making it a medium-sized dove.
 It is a colorful bird, with mostly green plumage, especially on its wings.
 Its foreparts (head, neck, chest, upper back) have blue-gray plumage.
 It has a yellow lower belly with a rose-purple band below its chest feathers.
 A distinguishing feature of the Rapa fruit dove is its bright pink crown, located on the face between the eyes.

-This species is endemic to the small island of Rapa Iti in the Austral Islands of French Polynesia and has an estimated extent of 30 km2.
+This species is endemic to the small island of Rapa Iti in the Austral Islands of French Polynesia and has an estimated extent of 30 sqkm.
 The population was estimated at 160 individuals in 2017, with all individuals in one subpopulation.
 Surveys carried out in 1989-1990 found a population of approximately 274, resulting in a 42% decline in population between the two surveys.